Nippon Budokan: Music

 The Beatles were the first rock group to perform at the Budokan in a series of five shows held between June 30 and July 2, 1966.
 Their appearances were met with opposition from those who felt the appearance of a western pop group would defile the martial arts arena.

 In July 1973, Japanese television recorded the Santana performance at the Budokan.
 The Budokan gained worldwide fame when American artists Cheap Trick and Bob Dylan used the arena to record their performances, Cheap Trick at Budokan (1978) and Bob Dylan at Budokan (1979).

 The venue is popular for recording live albums because it has good acoustics, is relatively large and Japanese audiences are known for being highly appreciative when appropriate but quiet during performances.
 Eric Clapton described the Tokyo audience as "almost overappreciative" in interviews promoting Just One Night (1980), his own live album recorded at the Budokan.

-American crossover thrash band Stormtroopers of Death released a live album titled Live at Budokan (1992), though the title was in jest and the album was recorded at famed New York City venue The Ritz.

 The original Beatles concert is heavily bootlegged on audio and video; the first night's concert video was officially released by Apple Records in Japan only as Beatles Concert at Budokan 1966, and excerpts are shown in The Beatles Anthology, while the second Anthology album included the first show's performances of "Rock and Roll Music" and "She's A Woman".
 The venue is one of the stages in The Beatles: Rock Band video game.

 The record for the most Budokan music concerts is held by Eikichi Yazawa, 142 times as of December 19, 2017.